enasib556/planq_suppprt_app/MOUSE_BIOS_DIAGNOSTICS.md

 ### Navigation
 1. Open the PlanQ Support System application
 2. Navigate to the "System Diagnostics" card
-3. Click on the "Mouse" or "BIOS" icon
+3. **Note:** As of the latest update, navigation to the BIOS diagnostics screen from the home screen diagnostics grid is **disabled**.
+Users can no longer access the BIOS diagnostics screen by clicking the BIOS icon in the grid.
-4. The application will navigate to the respective diagnostic screen
+4. The application will not navigate to the BIOS diagnostic screen from the grid.
+(This also applies to Mouse diagnostics if navigation is disabled.)

 ### Generating Reports
-1. On the diagnostic screen, click "Generate [Mouse/BIOS] Report"
-2. The system will create an HTML report file
-3. Click "Open Report" to view the generated report in your default browser
+- If navigation is re-enabled in the future, users will be able to generate BIOS and Mouse reports as described previously.
+- For now, BIOS and Mouse diagnostic screens are not accessible from the home screen.

 ## File Structure